05/02/2014 - POST-RACE UPDATE

 The B&M Market for allowing us to place Checkpoint #3 on their property and yet another bathroom break.

 The TLC convenience store for allowing us to use their private property for Pit Stop #3, crew support, and a bathroom break.
+Love that Pizza!

 Our local police officers that serve our towns and counties help us make sure that our events are safe as well as fun.
 Many thanks go out to those who support us each and everyday:

 Linn Creek Police department - for an exciting and safe rollout start from Big Surf Waterpark to Anderson Hollow Road.
-What a great kick off!

 The Police Officers of the following counties who kept a watchful eye over our riders during the race: